About Edinburgh Tradfest

 Our special commission was Two For Joy, curated and arranged by harpist Ailie Robertson and Mischa Macpherson gave the Rebellious Truth lecture on the subject of musicians’ mental health (in association with the University of Edinburgh).
 BBC Young Trad Musician of the Year Amy Laurenson visited the City of Edinburgh Music School to talk about how the piano can take the lead in traditional music and many of our musical stars provided tuition to the Edinburgh Youth Gaitherin and to our adult workshops on the second weekend.

-We are indebted to the Scottish Storytelling Centre/TRACS who provided storytelling and family events so expertly and also increased their numbers year on year.
+We were indebted to the Scottish Storytelling Centre/TRACS who provided storytelling and family events so expertly in 2023 and also increased their numbers year on year.

-As ever, huge thanks are due to our funders Creative Scotland and the William Grant Foundation.
+Each year huge thanks are due to our funders Creative Scotland and the William Grant Foundation who have supported the festival since 2019.

 As usual the festival falls in line with Soundhouse’s mission: